OpenF2/F2/docs/src/app-development.md

 ### Basic App

 Create your basic [F2 app manifest](#app-manifest) and save it as `/path/to/your/manifest.js` using this code below.
-Note the path to this file should be specified in `manifestUrl` property within the `_appConfigs` array in your basic container (shown above).
+Note the path to this file should be specified in the `manifestUrl` property within the `_appConfigs` array in your basic container (shown above).

 ```javascript
 F2_jsonpCallback_com_your_app_id({